 - Entertainment expenses such as dinners or lunches for current or potential customers.

 - Interest paid on a mortgage and any credit cards for business use.

-- Legal/professional fees- For accountants, lawyers, insurance agents, Realtors.
+- Legal/professional fees for accountants, lawyers, insurance agents, and realtors.

-- Office expenses- Internet, second phone line for business, office supplies, home office deduction if you have a home office used solely for business.
+- Office expenses like internet access, second phone line for business, office supplies, home office deduction if you have a home office used solely for business.